frozzel/frozzel/README.md

 <a href="https://ketorific.herokuapp.com/"><img src="https://github.com/frozzel/KETORIFIC/blob/fca1ef859a415ade2333a08f1d01efc39f47b20c/public/image/Screen%20Shot%202022-11-02%20at%204.44.38%20PM.png" align="left" height="" width="48%" ></a></div>
 KETORIFIC

     CMS-style blog site similar to Wordpress where keto diet seekers can publish recipe's and tips to their Keto diet stratagie.
 Motivation for the site was to build a complete full stack application that involves database integration with mysql, heroku, Sequelize and a express-session npm package for authentication.
-The Keto diet trend has a massive hold on the healthy diet and exersise market.
-This is a great oppertunity to provide a service for their consumption!
 <br></br>

 ---